 Yurimay, Quintero, de, Rivas., Gladys, Bastardo, de, Castañeda., Coromoto, Elena, Angarita, Rodriguez.
 (2012). the Origin of Dietetics to the Emergence of Nutrition Considerations on Scientific Contributions in the Area.
 1(2) doi: 10.37467.

+General Comments

+The study emphasized nutrition-driven extensions but did not specify the location of the study.
+Additionally, it was unclear whether the document was a report or a case study.
+The references need to be revised in the manuscript.
+It would be beneficial for the authors to address these issues in the study.